Infinite-Impact-Insights/kig.re/jekyll/v2/_posts/2017-03-10-dead-simple-encryption-with-sym.md

 As I write this, security is on everyone's mind, and for a very good reason.
 The news is riddled with all sorts of high profile break-ins and backdoors.
 Just a few days ago WikiLeaks released findings that <a href="https://www.wired.com/2017/03/wikileaks-cia-hack-signal-encrypted-chat-apps/">CIA and NSA may have been hacking into your phone</a>, rendering encryption used by the secure messaging apps like <a href="https://itunes.apple.com/us/app/signal-private-messenger/id874139669?mt=8">Signal</a> and <a href="https://www.whatsapp.com/">WhatsApp</a> completely useless.

-While these are serious issues that we as a society should debate, I found myself in need of an easy-to-use encryption tool, required for a much simpler problem.
+While these are sedrious issues that we as a society should debate, I found myself in need of an easy-to-use encryption tool, required for a much simpler problem.
 I was building a deploy automation for a web app, and one of the major inconveniences with that application was that various secrets were sprinkled around the file system, their filenames added to the `.gitignore` file so that they don't get accidentally checked into the repo.
 It took a good amount of time to get a local environment fully setup with all the secrets, so that the app would function locally.

 > "There is gotta be a better way..."  —— I thought to myself.